KRM7/gapp/docs/encodings.md

 }; // namespace gapp
 ```

-Specializing the `is_bounded<T>` variable is only needed if
+Specializing the `is_bounded<T>` variable template is only needed if
-the gene type used will have it's lower and upper bounds specified
+the gene type used should have it's lower and upper bounds specified
 for each gene in the `solve` method.
 The value should be `true` in
-this case, and `false` otherwise.
+this case, and `false` otherwise (which is also the default value used
+in the primary template).

 ```cpp
 namespace gapp